-Tracheostomy (trach) care is done to ensure your child's trach tube and the area around it stays clean.
-This helps prevent a clogged tube and decreases the risk of infection.
+Tracheostomy (trach) care is done to keep your child's trach tube clean.
+This helps prevent a clogged tube and decreases your child's risk for infection.
 Trach care includes suctioning and cleaning your child's skin and parts of the tube.
-Your caregiver will show you how to care for the trach tube, and what to do in an emergency.
+Your child's healthcare provider will show you how to care for his trach tube, and what to do in an emergency.

 What are the parts of a trach tube?

-- Flanges: These are the curved wings on each side of the trach tube.
-The flanges help keep the trach tube in place.
+- Flanges are the curved wings on each side of the trach tube.
+The flanges can be connected to trach ties to hold the trach tube in place.

-- Obturator: This is a small device used to insert a new trach tube.
+- An obturator is a small device used to insert a new trach tube.

 What supplies do I need for trach care?

-Keep spare supplies with your child at all times while he has a trach tube.
-You may at any time need to suction or change the tube if it gets clogged or needs to be replaced quickly.
+Keep spare supplies with your child at all times .
+You may need to suction or change the tube if it gets clogged or needs to be replaced quickly.

-- One trach tube the same size as the current tube and another trach tube that is 1 size smaller
+- One trach tube the same size as the current tube and 1 trach tube that is 1 size smaller

 - One set of trach ties or a trach holder

 - Portable suction machine with battery backup and tubing that connects to the suction machine